BleuLlama/Prosser/README.md

 Prosser
 =======

-A Lua-based "single user dungeon" in the style of old LPC Muds
+Prosser is a Lua-based "single user dungeon" text adventure engine. in the style of old LPC Muds.